What's Coming to Netflix in August 2021

 It’s time for yet another look ahead at what’s coming to Netflix.
-Below, we’ll be walking you through an early look at what’s heading to Netflix in the US throughout the month of August 2021.
+Below, we’ll be walking you through a first but not quite complete look at what’s heading to Netflix in the US throughout the month of August 2021.

 Want to dive into the Netflix Originals a bit deeper?
 We’ve got a full preview for those separately.
 Most of the Netflix Originals will release on Netflix globally with a few exceptions.